johnaziz57/book-management-system/Readme.md

 # DONE

+1. Finish create controller, with duplicate/ without author/ with author
-1. Mark ISBN as unique
+2. Mark ISBN as unique
-2. Prevent creation of books that overrides a previous book.
+3. Prevent creation of books that overrides a previous book.
 Maybe introduce different endpoints
-3. Investigate why searching by name is not working
+4. Investigate why searching by name is not working
-4. Spring Authentication
+5. Spring Authentication
-5. Only Admin can create books and authors
+6. Only Admin can create books and authors
-6. Role base access
+7. Role base access
-7. Mark creation of books as transactional
+8. Mark creation of books as transactional
-8. Users can borrow/return books
+9. Users can borrow/return books
-9. Users must borrow only 1 book.
+10. Users must borrow only 1 book.
 They have to return the book before borrowing a new one
+11. Pagination

 # Questions